-As a parent, I’d always recognised how much my children enjoyed imaginative play at home, be that making pretend pizza or fairy cakes using playdough, creating a Jurassic world in their sandpit or being explorers in the jungle of rhubarb on the allotment!
-But why is it so important?
+As a parent, I’d always recognised how much my children enjoyed imaginative play at home.
+They enjoyed making making pretend pizza and fairy cakes using playdough, creating a Jurassic world in their sandpit and being explorers in the jungle of rhubarb on the allotment!

 It enables them to tell stories in their own words, create and share their own stories and develop story language.

 Imaginative play helps children learn how to interact and communicate with each other, by sharing thoughts and ideas.

 It encourages co-operation, collaboration, compromise, working in a group and taking turns.

 Children are also practising their negotiating skills.
 They begin to recognise the need to appreciate other people’s feelings as they agree on character roles, story lines, rules and limits.